JurijsNazarovs/ParDim/README.md

 ### PrintArgs
 Location: ParDim/scripts/funcListParDim.sh
-PrintArgs - prints arguments for a specific script in a beautifull way.
+PrintArgs - prints arguments for a specific script in a beautiful way.

 Input:
  1. scrName - name of a script to print arguments for.
 Can be an empty.
 It just influences a header message.
  2-. posArgs - vector of arguments to print values of.

 Usage: PrintArgs "$scriptName" "${posArgs[@]}"